simonyangme/talks/haskell-pres/haskell-presentation.markdown

 ^ As some of you may know, I've been learning Haskell for the past 3 months.
 I'd like to share with the group what I've learned, sort of as a progress report.

 ---
-## Why
+## Why Haskell

-Who even uses it‽
+### Who even uses it‽

+^ Why haskell?
+Who even uses it?

-^ Some of you may have heard of Haskell before.
-It began as a research language, but it is seeing some use in some industries and isn't only used in research
+^ Most think of it as just a research language, but it does actually see some use in industry

 ---